 M135/M211 Series (1950s)

-The Korean War generation updated the CCKW formula with improved engines and transmissions.
-These trucks served through the 1950s and 1960s, including early Vietnam deployments.
-Many received rebuilt during their service lives, extending utility well beyond original projections.
+The Korean War generation updated the formula with better engines and transmissions.
+These trucks served through the 1960s, including early Vietnam deployments.
+Many got rebuilt multiple times, lasting way beyond what anyone originally planned.

 M35 Series (1950-1999)

-The M35 became the definitive Deuce and a Half.
-Originally powered by a Continental OA-331 gasoline engine, it later received the legendary LDT-465 multifuel diesel that could run on virtually any combustible liquid—diesel, JP-4 jet fuel, gasoline, or even heating oil in emergencies.
+This is the one.
+The definitive Deuce and a Half.
+Originally had a Continental OA-331 gas engine, but later got the legendary LDT-465 multifuel diesel.
+That engine could run on basically anything that burned — diesel, JP-4 jet fuel, gasoline, heating oil in a pinch.
+Beautiful engineering for a battlefield where supply chains break down.

 - M35A1: Automatic transmission upgrade

-- M35A2: Multifuel diesel engine, the most common variant
+- M35A2: Multifuel diesel, the most common version you’ll find today

 - M35A3: Updated diesel engine, improved cab